neelguha/cs221_final_project/README.md

 This directory contains our scripts and data for this project.
 Below is a description of how to run the experiments.
 Because we took samples, replicating the entire process may lead to results that vary slightly from those described in the paper.

+## Commands to run

+The following are commands to run that roughly outline our pipeline.

 ### Data Pre-processing